 If the employee was injured due to intoxication, horseplay, or other willful misconduct, the employer has cause to combat the validity of the case.
 It will be a very fact-sensitive analysis that will determine whether the employee can recover benefits.

 If you have been injured, report the incident to your supervisor.
 Failure to report the accident within 30 days can jeopardize your benefits.
 (O.C.G.A. § 34-9-80).
 Your employer will likely ask you to fill out paperwork detailing the incident, and will conduct an investigation.
 It’s in your best interest for your company to conduct a thorough and timely investigation, providing all parties with the facts we need to manage your case.

-If you’ve been injured at your company Christmas party or other company-sponsored event, and need your case evaluated, please call The Ramos Law Firm for a free consultation.
+If you’ve been injured at your company Christmas party or other company-sponsored event, and need your case evaluated, please call Ramos & Law for a free consultation.
 (404)355-3431.